 - Add garnish, if using.

-Other Aperol Spritz Recipe Recipes To Try:
+Aperol Spritz Variations To Try:

 - The Spicy Spritz Recipe - Just because a spritz is light and easy-drinking, doesn’t mean it lacks flavor — especially not in this variation.
 This recipe brings a gentle kick with the addition of serrano chili, tequila, and lime.
 Strawberry syrup and soda help round out the range of flavors.